biodash/biodash.github.io/content/codeclub/S05E05/index.md

     4       Leon Rossini    Anchovies       Lunch only
     5       Chidiegwu Dunkel        Pizza   Breakfast and lunch     five 6       Güvenç Attila   Ice cream       Lunch only      6

+The examples above were of a CSV and a TSV file containing same data on 6 students and the food they eat -- which we will be practicing with today.

 While we'll be using the *readr* package, base R has similar functions that you may run into, like [`read.table()`](https://rdrr.io/r/utils/read.table.html).
 But the *readr* ones are faster and have several other nice features.